jbampton/tooling-docs/apache-trusted-release/data-model.md

 6. Pause for RM check if any -1 votes flag - normally when the vote passes we proceed to the next steps, but we should allow the RM a chance to confirm if a -1 vote should stop the release.

-### CVEs

-CVEs are can be stored by id and are associated to other objects through lists.
-How this data is best structured needs a discussion with the Security Team.

-1. ID
-2. Date
-3. Title
-4. PMCs
-5. Product Lines
-6. Releases

 ## Releases

 Releases are related groups of packages.
 Candidate releases go through stages and these have phases.